 Precognition is not prophecy.
 It’s a forecast.
 Precognition gives us the ability to act ahead of time and if possible change an outcome, or to help it along if it’s something you want to happen.
 Forecasts can always change, but that doesn’t mean you are responsible for the outcome.
 Some things you can’t change even if you dream about them ahead of time.

 A personally vexing example comes from my appearance on Coast to Coast AM with George Noory.
-During hour-three, we took calls from listeners, and a woman asked me if I thought a dream she had about her mom falling down steps was precognitive.
+During hour-three of the interview, a call-in listener asked me if I thought a dream she had about her mom falling down steps was precognitive.
 What she saw in the dream actually transpired, and her mom died.
 Drawing on my limited experience at the time, I said yes, the dream appears precognitive.
 Then she felt terrible because she thought she could have prevented the accident.
-She thought she could have provided a better caretaker.

 I had too much on my mind at the time to realize what my opinion meant to her, but the next day it hit me and I felt terrible for not making clear to her that even when a dream is precognitive, it doesn’t mean you have the responsibility or ability to change it.
 How was she supposed to know it would really happen?
 Precognitive dreaming is such a tricky subject.